-The Complainant and/or the Respondent may appeal the Assigned Title IX Coordinator's decision in writing to the Chief Financial Officer of the College within 10 days of receipt of a notice of closure.
-Following the receipt of an appeal, the Chief Financial Officer will make a determination as to whether the Complaint should proceed to resolution pursuant to Article V or Article VI of this Policy or the case should be closed and whether any additional or different remedial action is necessary.
-The Chief Financial Officer will notify the Complainant and the Respondent concurrently of his or her decision, which shall be final.
+The Complainant and/or the Respondent may appeal the Assigned Title IX Coordinator's decision in writing to the Executive Vice President of Finance of the College within 10 days of receipt of a notice of closure.
+Following the receipt of an appeal, the Executive Vice President of Finance will make a determination as to whether the Complaint should proceed to resolution pursuant to Article VI of this Policy or the case should be closed and whether any additional or different remedial action is necessary.
+The Executive Vice President of Finance will notify the Complainant and the Respondent concurrently of his or her decision, which shall be final.